Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Tipping in Cuba is not mandatory but appreciated - especially when people go above and beyond

-How much cash to bring (and how to keep it safe)?
+How much cash should you bring (and how can you keep it safe)?

 Since you’ll need to assume that your foreign card(s) won’t work in Cuba, and the official exchange rate is significantly worse than the informal one, you’ll need to bring all your travel funds for Cuba in cash (in EUR or USD, whichever is easiest for you to obtain).